choulab/AnglerVersion4/app/static/README.md

-These files are for testing fixtures.
+These files are temporary testing fixtures.
 See [test-sanity.py](./../tests/test_sanity.py) for example usage.